A Guide to Mexico City’s Boxing Gyms and Cultural Hotspots

 David Hanes-Gonzalez

-David Hanes-Gonzalez is a first-generation Mexican American artist who specialises in lifestyle and documentary photographer.
+David Hanes-Gonzalez is a first-generation Mexican American artist who specialises in lifestyle and documentary photography.

 Using his lens to explore his own cultural identity and get closer to his roots, Hanes-Gonzalez most recently exhibited his series No Te Dejes.
 Created across two years in collaboration with World Boxing Council and the Mexican boxing brand Cleto Reyes, No Te Dejes is a series of black-and-white images that capture the intimate details of boxers and this shared sense of community formed within the city's gyms.
-This year, Hanes-Gonzalez was also recognised as a rising talent, and was selected by El Centro de la Imagen for their 2023 PICS Emerging Artists Class.
+Hanes-Gonzalez was selected by El Centro de la Imagen for their 2023 PICS Emerging Artists Class and has been selected for Mexico’s official 2025–2026 Cultural Art Catalogue.

 Having spent two years documenting boxers, Hanes-Gonzalez is all too familiar with Mexico City's training venues and where people go to eat after their sessions.
 Below is a guide featuring the city's best spots for training, alongside a selection of photography labs, record stores and eateries.